jcolag/entropy-arbitrage-code/README.md

 └── Vollkorn-Bold.ttf
 ```

+The `fa` material is, of course, [Font Awesome 5](https://fontawesome.com/).
+The files named `prism.*` are from [Prism.js](https://prismjs.com/index.html), used for syntax highlighting of code snippets.
+The fonts are widely available.

-It would probably be smart to separate the two different kinds of assets, at some point.
+It would probably be smart to separate the two different kinds of assets---images and utility content---at some point.